Mother’s Day salon services aim to ‘empower’ survivors of abuse

 Freedom and Fashion, which also has chapters in states such as California and New York, provides education and resources, Delgado said.

-In the past couple of years, for example, the nonprofit has provided over $1 million for essential items, such as hygienic products, clothing, food and shelter, said Delgado, who served a variety of juices to the women as they sat in salon chairs.
+In the past couple years, for example, the nonprofit has provided over $1 million for essential items, such as hygienic products, clothing and food and shelter, said Delgado, who served a variety of juices to the women as they sat in salon chairs.

 ‘A cause near and dear to our hearts’